kuuse/luasnmp/USAGE.md

     ./setup.sh
     ./mylua walk-v2.lua 127.0.0.1 public system.sysDescr
     ./mylua walk-v3.lua 127.0.0.1 noAuthNoPriv SHA AES myuser myauthpassphrase myprivpassphrase system.sysDescr
-    # 'get-v3.lua' does not need 'mylua', as the custom 'package.path' and 'package.cpath' are included in the script itself.
+    # 'get-v3.lua' does not need 'mylua', as the custom 'package.path' and 'package.cpath' directives are included in the script itself:
     ./get-v3.lua -v3 -l authPriv -u myuser-SHA-512-AES128 -a SHA-512 -A myauth-SHA-512 -x AES128 -X mypriv-AES128 172.17.0.10 system.sysDescr.0

 See [scripts/README.md](scripts/README.md) for details.

 ## How to use 'configure'

+The `setup.sh` script calls another script, `install-luasnmp.sh`, which in turn calls `configure`.
-The `help` option should be self-explanatory:
+Installation paths can be customized; the `help` option should be self-explanatory:

     ./configure -h